Skip to content

 When the Copilot CLI adapter writes a remote MCP config and the server is identified as the GitHub MCP server, APM resolves a token and adds an Authorization: Bearer <token> header.

-The server is identified as “GitHub” by two narrow checks (copilot.py:1208):
+The server is identified as “GitHub” only when it satisfies both of these narrow checks (copilot.py:1004):

 1. The server name (case-insensitive) is one of: github-mcp-server, github, github-mcp, github-copilot-mcp-server.

-2. Or the parsed URL hostname matches the GitHub host allowlist (github.com, api.github.com, and registered GHES hostnames).
+2. And the parsed URL hostname matches the GitHub host allowlist (github.com, *.github.com, githubcopilot.com hosts, and registered GHES hostnames).

-This is an exact-match allowlist on hostname, not a substring check.
+This is a parsed-host allowlist on hostname, not a substring check.
 A URL like https://github.com.evil.example does not match because the parsed hostname is github.com.evil.example, not github.com.

 The token is resolved from this chain (first non-empty wins):